 Pomo Bluffs in Fort Bragg

-In Fort Bragg, this relatively new city park (opened April 22, 2006) on the ocean bluffs overlooking the Noyo Harbor entrance and the Pacific Ocean.
+on Todd's Point, in Fort Bragg, this relatively new city park (opened April 22, 2006) on the ocean bluffs overlooking the Noyo Harbor entrance and the Pacific Ocean.
 There is a paved walkway that's suitable for wheelchairs or strollers and there are benches along the way.

 Hiker's Guide to the Mendocino Coast

 All the public hiking trails on and near the coast between Gualala and Whale Gulch.
 Includes all the state parks: Russian Gulch, VanDamme, MacKerricher, Jughandle, Navarro River Redwoods, Hendy Woods, Montgomery Woods, Manchester, and more!